 Inviting voices of the disproportionately impacted communities in the initial phases of planning any large-scale programming is essential to ensure their representation.

-The unavailability of disaggregated racial demographic data also presented significant challenges.
+The unavailability of disaggregated racial demographic data at the State and County level also presented significant challenges.
 Demographic data is categorized under the five distinct racial/ethnic groups: African American/Black, Latino/Hispanic, American Indian/Alaska Native, Asian Americas/Native Hawaiian/Pacific Islander, and white.
 There are significant variations in the experiences and histories within each of those groups.
 For instance, there is significant intra group variation such as Asian Americans in terms of immigration (i.e. refugees, immigrants), African Americans and Black people from outside of the United States, and white which included people from Europe, North America, and Africa.
-CHWs also noted the difficulty of collecting demographic data on Latinx who often did not indicate race or selected “other.”
+CHWs also noted the difficulty of collecting demographic data on Latinx who often did not indicate race, did not feel comfortable with the designation White race, or chose to select “other.”
 Almost one fourth of the collected race/ethnicity data remains missing or unknown.
 Disaggregation of racial/ethnic demographic data has been a call that was expressed several years ago and has not been addressed yet.
-The lack of descriptive racial/ethnic data makes it difficult to clearly identify how subgroups are truly impacted by any health emergencies leading to inability to target resources toward the most impacted populations.
+The lack of descriptive racial/ethnic data makes it difficult to clearly identify how subgroups are truly impacted by any health emergencies.
+This leads to inability to target resources toward the most impacted populations.

-Finally, the sustainable funding within the CEP network was in constant questioning.
-This funding that can keep the CHWs hired and continue to use the skills they developed was not sustainable and caused a feeling of uncertainty and job insecurity.
-Short-term funding can be helpful as part of an emergency response, however, long-term funding and investing in this workforce is essential to keep them trained, equipped, and ready to step in side by side with nurses and doctors as frontline health care workers.
+Finally, the sustainable funding within the CEP network was in constant question..
+The initial funding and contract period kept shifting.
+This caused a feeling of uncertainty and job insecurity, along with concerns that skills developed might not be maintained.
+Short-term funding can be helpful as part of an emergency response.
+However, long-term funding and investing in this workforce is essential to keep them trained, equipped, and ready to step in side by side with nurses and doctors as frontline health care workers.

 Conclusion

 While the Community Health Worker model is not new, there have been very few instances where the model was implemented on such a large scale within the healthcare infrastructure.
 CHWs within the CEP have served the Latinx community, immigrants and refugees, Black/African Americans. and people with disabilities.
-They helped co-design neighborhood testing events with healthcare providers, worked alongside county contact tracers, and issued social services support to families in an immediate personable manner.
+They helped co-design neighborhood testing events with healthcare providers, worked alongside county case investigators and contact tracers, and issued social services support to families in an immediate personable manner.
 Today, they are going to workplaces to provide on-site vaccine education and assist in neighborhood vaccination events.
 The combination of relatability with community members and passion of the CHW makes them a core part of any public health efforts.
 CHWs can evolve and will be capable of being at the forefront of any future phases of the pandemic.
 The COVID-19 pandemic has demonstrated that our healthcare system needs reshaping if it is to survive the next major emergency.
 The CEP partnering coalitions have demonstrated that when you have targeted care directed at people from a neighborhood approach, much can be accomplished in a short period of time.

 References